Loyola High School (Goa)

 Loyola High School is a private Catholic primary and secondary school for boys, located in the heart of Margao in the South Goa district of Goa, India.
 Founded in 1899 as the Union High School, the Christian minority school is managed by the Jesuits.
 Affiliated with the Goa Board of Secondary and Higher Secondary Education, the school's students take the Secondary School Certificate examinations.

 Staff and enrolment

-Loyola High School as approximately 1500 students, 150 teachers, and 20 support staff.
+Loyola High School has approximately 1500 students, 150 teachers, and 20 support staff.
 Classes run from 1st to 4th standards (primary), 5th to 10th standards (secondary) and 11th to 12th standard (higher secondary).
 All classes have four sections (A, B, C, D), not based on performance.

 Admission to the school is competitive.
 The Loyolite uniform is a sky blue shirt and navy blue pants, with an "L" on the left shirt pocket.

 Culture

 Three times a week an assembly is held in the open quadrangle, organized by students of each class.
 The student-chosen topics for these assemblies range from the importance of moral values, to current affairs, to scientific discoveries.
-On the first Friday of each month there is a Eucharistic celebration (Mass) held in the school hall for the entire school community.
+On the first Friday of each month there is a Eucharistic liturgy (Mass) held in the school hall for the entire school community.